Geographical indication: Examples

-Differences in philosophy
+Differences between European and American systems

-One reason for the conflicts that occur between European and United States governments is a difference in philosophy as to what constitutes a "genuine" product.
+One reason for the conflicts that occur between European Union and United States governments is a difference in philosophy as to what constitutes a "genuine" product.
 In Europe, the prevailing theory is that of terroir: that there is a specific property of a geographical area, and that dictates a strict usage of geographical designations.
 The European Union has been successful internally in promoting geographical indications as intellectual property.
 Producers from a designated place can exclude those who produce elsewhere from using the geographical name for similar products.
-Thus, anyone with sheep of the right breeds can make Roquefort cheese if they are located in the part of France where that cheese is made, but nobody outside that part of France can make a blue sheep's milk cheese and call it Roquefort, even if they completely duplicate the process described in the definition of Roquefort.

 Historically, European immigrants to countries such as the United States, Canada, Australia, and New Zealand brought production of place-name related items to their new homes.
 In these countries, the place named products became generic product names that were not restricted in their use.
 This difference causes most of the conflict between the United States and Europe in their attitudes toward geographical names.
 The US generally opposes EU-style geographical indication regulation because place names have either already been registered as trademarks or lost their distinctiveness through generic use.
 Disagreements on geographical indications is one of the few areas in global intellectual property governance where the EU and the US oppose each other.
+This dispute has been called sometimes the “war on terroir”.